Vision-CAIR/MiniGPT-4/README.md

 python demo.py --cfg-path eval_configs/minigpt4_eval.yaml  --gpu-id 0
 ```

-Here, we load Vicuna as 8 bit by default to save some GPU memory usage.
-Besides, the default beam search width is 1.
+To save GPU memory, Vicuna loads as 8 bit by default, with a beam search width of 1.
-Under this setting, the demo cost about 23G GPU memory.
+This configuration requires about 23G GPU memory for Vicuna 13B and 11.5G GPU memory for Vicuna 7B.
-If you have a more powerful GPU with larger GPU memory, you can run the model
+For more powerful GPUs, you can run the model
 in 16 bit by setting low_resource to False in the config file
 [minigpt4_eval.yaml](eval_configs/minigpt4_eval.yaml) and use a larger beam search width.